aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-04-29-how-many-gloves.md

   - NHS
   - Protective equipment
 ---
 Arguments about protective equipment for NHS workers won't go away.
-A BBC documentary this week said that the government's claim to have distributed one billion items of protective equipment was based on counting each pair of gloves as two items.
+A [BBC documentary this week](https://www.bbc.co.uk/news/health-52254745) said the government's claim to have distributed one billion items of protective equipment was based on counting each pair of gloves as two items.

 Although the argument verges on the ridiculous, it's one more example of how hard it is to count something -- or rather that you can't count something until you decide what you're counting.
 And therein lies the difficulty.